 This rustic wooden mountain cabin is situated next to a forest, in a secluded spot away from the main house, on a 3.5 acre farm.
-At an elevation of 2,000 feet, it avoids the summer heat at sea level ('Cool and peaceful..' - Teri), yet is close to Kealakekua Bay (5 miles), kayaking, horse-riding, the Captain Cook Monument, Place of Refuge, and wonderful snorkeling.
-Ten minutes south is a small shopping center, with supermarket, Chinese restaurant, sandwich shop, bagel shop, etc. Three miles north is Kainaliu Town, with theater/cinema, Blue Ginger Gallery, clothing stores and other quaint places.
+At an elevation of 2,100 feet, it avoids the summer heat at sea level ('Cool and peaceful..' - Teri), yet is close to Kealakekua Bay (5 miles), kayaking, horse-riding, the Captain Cook Monument, Place of Refuge, and wonderful snorkeling.
+Ten minutes south is a small shopping center, with supermarket, Chinese restaurant, sandwich shop, bagel shop, pizza restaurant, etc. Three miles north is Kainaliu Town, with theater/cinema, Blue Ginger Gallery, clothing stores and other quaint places.
 One of the finest restaurants in West Hawaii (Keei Café) is less than 15 minutes away, and there are other lovely breakfast, lunch, dinner places and coffee shops nearby.
 From the cabin, a short walk across the property and along private paths through coffee fields leads you down a road that takes you through natural Hawaiian flora.

 The 760 square feet cabin consists of a living-room, sleeping loft, bathroom, and well-equipped Hawaiian-style lanai kitchen with screens that look into the forest ('The forest is full of birdsong' - Claudia & Chan).
 A redwood deck is situated under the kukui and macadamia nut trees, and has a Polynesian gazebo.
 A charcoal barbecue ('An evening barbeque and wine on the deck - perfect' - Barbara & John) stands nearby.
 The cabin itself is a single wall structure built from exterior plywood.
 It does not have sheet rock and, like other Hawaiian-built cabins and coffee shacks, the plywood constitutes the inner and outer walls.
 Windows are aluminum and glass.
 The kitchen windows are wood, glass and screen, allowing for excellent ventilation.

 The farm has three beloved and gentle dogs, three cats, sheep, and chickens.
 The farm critters are kept in an area at the upper south end of the farm, and the cabin is at the lower north end, some distance from them.
-From the cabin and its deck many of the sounds of the forest can be heard.

 Guests will find fresh farm eggs, homemade bread, a fruit basket, Kona coffee, and other goodies to get them started.